VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_AI_GUIDE.md

 Assistant: [Opens Chrome immediately]
 ```

-**JARVIS:**
+**VATSAL:**
 ```
 User: "Open Chrome"
-JARVIS: "Just to confirm, Sir, you'd like me to open Chrome browser.
+VATSAL: "Just to confirm, Sir, you'd like me to open Chrome browser.
          Shall I proceed?"
 User: "Yes"
-JARVIS: "Right away, Sir."
+VATSAL: "Right away, Sir."
 [Opens Chrome]
 ```

 ---

-## 💬 **How JARVIS Works**
+## 💬 **How VATSAL Works**

 ### **Conversation Flow**

 ```
 1️⃣ You give a command or ask a question
    ↓
-2️⃣ JARVIS analyzes and understands your intent
+2️⃣ VATSAL analyzes and understands your intent
    ↓
-3️⃣ JARVIS asks clarifying questions if needed
+3️⃣ VATSAL asks clarifying questions if needed
    ↓
 4️⃣ You confirm or provide more details
    ↓
-5️⃣ JARVIS executes and confirms completion
+5️⃣ VATSAL executes and confirms completion
    ↓
-6️⃣ JARVIS may suggest related actions
+6️⃣ VATSAL may suggest related actions
 ```

 ### **Example Conversations**